kristinbranson/FlyDiscoAnalysis/settings-internal/20230518_flybubble_LED_VNC2/README.txt

 adding parameters for apt results movie

 20230307
-updated the lbl file in apt_params.txt
+updated the lbl file, same name in apt_params.txt
 Same tracker just updated the slots for tracking and training to work with APT update

+20230518
+added Alice updated walk jaaba classifier -> scores_walk2.mat